SAP-samples/abap-cheat-sheets/16_Data_Types_and_Objects.md

 d = CONV d( '20250125' ).

 "--- i ---
-"The number of days since 01.01.0001 is calculated an converted to the "corresponding integer value.
+"The number of days since 01.01.0001 is calculated and converted to the "corresponding integer value.

 i = d.
 "739277